Guanosine triphosphate

+Guanosine triphosphate (GTP) is composed of guanine, a ribose sugar, and three phosphate groups.
+GTP is an energy source needed to make proteins and glucose.

 Guanosine-5'-triphosphate (GTP) is a purine nucleoside triphosphate.
 It is one of the building blocks needed for the synthesis of RNA during the transcription process.
 Its structure is similar to that of the guanosine nucleoside, the only difference being that nucleotides like GTP have phosphates on their ribose sugar.
 GTP has the guanine nucleobase attached to the 1' carbon of the ribose and it has the triphosphate moiety attached to ribose's 5' carbon.

 It also has roles as a source of energy and as an activator of substrates in metabolic reactions, similar to the roles of ATP, but it is more specific.
 It is used as a source of energy for protein synthesis and gluconeogenesis.

 GTP is essential to signal transduction, in particular with G-proteins, in second-messenger mechanisms where it is converted to guanosine diphosphate (GDP) through the action of GTPases.

 Uses

 Energy transfer

 GTP is involved in energy transfer within the cell.
 For instance, a GTP molecule is generated by one of the enzymes in the citric acid cycle.
 This is tantamount to the generation of one molecule of ATP, since GTP is readily converted to ATP with nucleoside-diphosphate kinase (NDK).